 What is Behavioral Modeling?

-We read about the abstraction layers in Verilog earlier in this course.
+We read about the other abstraction layers earlier in this Verilog course.
 Behavioral modeling is the topmost abstraction layer.
 Under this style, we describe the behavior and the nature of the digital system.

 Behavioral modeling contains procedural statements that control the simulation and manipulate the data types of the variables involved.
 There is a ‘procedure’ under which these statements are executed, and this procedure contains a ‘sensitivity list’ that controls the execution of the procedure.